 After checking in at the check-in counter, I immediately went to the Immigration counter in NAIA Terminal 3.
 It was my first solo trip and I was pretty confident that this trip will be awesome and that I will not encounter many issues along the way.
 I bid goodbye to my girlfriend who was with me at the airport before I left The Philippines.
 She was a little hesitant, of course, because it was our monthsary and the day after, was my birthday.
 She wanted to come with me but weren’t able to book a ticket for her.
 I told her, my next international travels will be with her by then.

 Approaching the immigration officer, he just looked at me and asked for my documents.
 I immediately and calmly handed them.
 He might have seen my old passport on the folder so he asked if I have one.
 I handed it over, he then asked who I was with last year in Japan and what’s my purpose of visiting the country.
 I told him what he needs to know and after a little talk, he gave permission to me to pass through the counter and head to the terminal gate.
 It was a relief!

 Now, at the terminal gate, I and other passengers waited for more than 2 hours.
-We were asked to transfer to several gates (I think that was 3x) due to a reason I already forgot and of course, the flight was delayed for at least an hour.
+We were asked to transfer to several gates (I think that was 3x) due to a reason I already forgot, the flight was delayed for at least an hour.
 Boarding was easy.
 I was too excited to enter the plane.
-I was already inside it that I even forgot my bag on the boarding area!
+I was already inside it that I even forgot my bag at the boarding area!
 Stupid, LOL!
-So I have to go back to the boarding area.
+So I went back to the boarding area to get my bag.